Ankit0saw/Zero-Waste/README.md

 - **HTML** – Builds the structure of the webpage.
 - **Tailwind CSS** – Adds fast and clean styling using utility classes (no need to write custom CSS).
 - **JavaScript** – Makes the app work: handles ingredient input, fetches recipes, and updates the UI.
+- **Node.js** – Executes backend code using JavaScript, enabling server-side processing.
+- **Express.js** –  Handles API routes and manages server logic for sending/receiving recipe data.
+- **Gemini 1.5 Flash** –  Generates personalized Indian recipe suggestions using AI based on user ingredients.

 ## 🔥 Features

-- Input ingredients (comma-separated) using a simple form
+- Input ingredients (comma-separated) in the input box
 - See the entered items instantly listed below
 - The entered items are used in an API call to generate multiple recipe suggestions
-- User can select one recipe and view complete details
+- Click "Read more" on any recipe card to view full details in a popup

 ### 🍽️ Each recipe shows:
+- Title and short description
+- Type (Veg/Non-Veg) and cooking time
 - All required ingredients
-- Stepwise cooking process
+- Step-by-step cooking instructions
+- Expandable "Read more" view for full details

 ### 💡 UI Highlights:
 - Clean and responsive UI